 •Dr. Allan Bergano, co-founder, Hampton Roads Chapter of the Filipino American National Historical Society (FANHS)

 Nov.
-23, 10 a.m. to 12 noon Includes an intensive diversity and inclusion training and bias workshop facilitated by Virginia Center for Inclusive Communities; doors open at 9:30 a.m.
+23, 10 a.m. to 12 noon Included an intensive diversity and inclusion training and bias workshop facilitated by Virginia Center for Inclusive Communities; doors opened at 9:30 a.m.

 Beneath the Surface